-7 things to do as you approach menopause
+7 things to do to prepare for menopause

 Your impression of menopause is possibly one that looks a little daunting, but you don’t have to dread it.
 You can do things to help prepare for it and to feel calmer about the situation to come.
 The lifestyle choices you make can help keep the upcoming symptoms in check.
 Here are some of my tips: